Cardiovascular, Renal and Metabolism (CVRM)

 Sharing clinical trials information

-US FDA approves new easy-to-use, once-weekly Bydureon BCise injectable medicine for patients with type-2 diabetes
+European Commission approves new easy-to-use, once-weekly Bydureon BCise device for patients with type-2 diabetes